hampoelz/Capacitor-BrowserView/README.md

 ### Minimal example

-To embed an additional web page to your app, you first need to create a new BrowserView.
+To embed an additional web page to the Capacitor app, first a new BrowserView needs to be created.
-This is done by importing the BrowserView class from the Capacitor plugin and calling the create method.
+This is done by importing the BrowserView class from the Capacitor-BrowserView plugin and calling the create method.
-After that, all you have to do is set its bounds and load a website.
+After that, just set its bounds and load a website.

 ```typescript
 import { BrowserView } from 'capacitor-browserview';